 The Low Volume Balance feature lets you play at lower volumes without losing the expression and dynamic quality of the piano.

-Obviously, some parameters have a more significant effect than others, but even the small details matter.
-One of the cool things about the app is that it allows you to save custom setups, along with offering presets.
+One of the cool things about the app is that it allows you to save custom setups and offers presets.
 Custom setups are beneficial for playing different types of music or more than one player sharing the instrument.

 Grand Feel Pedal System

 The system has half-pedal support for more realistic and accurate control.
-To add to the realism, the piano simulates Damper resonance just enough to be authentic without getting in the way of your playing.
+The piano simulates the damper resonance just enough to be authentic without getting in the way of your playing.

-Along with the Virtual Technician app, you can make use of the PianoRemote, and PiaBookPlayer apps.
+Along with the Virtual Technician app, you can use the PianoRemote, and PiaBookPlayer apps.

-The PianoRemote app basically creates a remote control for your piano.
-It allows you to access and control piano functions from a remote device like your smartphone or tablet.
+The PianoRemote app creates a remote control for your piano.
+It allows you to access and control piano functions remotely from your smartphone or tablet.
 It can come in handy when using a tablet because the app’s GUI makes it easier to navigate sounds quickly.

 The PiaBookPlayer app accompanies the onboard piano lessons, allowing you to view notated scores.